Admissibility and rectification of colored symmetric operads: Symmetricity properties

 \section{Symmetricity properties}

 Let $\C$ be a symmetric monoidal model category in the sense of \cite[Definitions~4.1.6, 4.2.6]{Hovey:Model}, except that we do not require the unit axiom.
-In this section we briefly recall from \csy{\refchap{symmetric}} the symmetricity properties which are the key conditions in the admissibility, strong admissibility and rectification results of this paper (see Theorems \ref{theo--O.Alg}, \ref{theo--O.strongly.admissible}, \ref{theo--rect.colored.operad}).
+In this section, we briefly recall the symmetricity properties from \csy{\refchap{symmetric}}, which are the key conditions in the admissibility, strong admissibility, and rectification results of this paper (see Theorems \ref{theo--O.Alg}, \ref{theo--O.strongly.admissible}, \ref{theo--rect.colored.operad}).